How the 2020 Modern Award changes affect annualised wages

 It’s important to understand that failure to comply with these new changes will be treated just like any other breach of a Modern Award, meaning employers may be subject to significant penalties if they fail to comply.

 Of all these new changes being introduced, the most complex obligation for employers is undertaking the annual reconciliation and ensuring all award provisions have been accounted for.
-Fortunately, the KeyPay team has been hard at work enhancing the existing pay conditions rules tester thereby affording employers the ability to:
+Fortunately, KeyPay's pay conditions rules tester allows the ability to:

 - Import an employee’s timesheets using a 12-month date range.

-- Have the system automatically interprets the timesheet costs based on the award provisions and pay rate template (that would have otherwise applied to the employee had they not been on an annualised wage arrangement).
+- Undertake annual reconciliation of any wage shortfalls.
+This is done by automatically interpreting timesheet costs based on the award provisions and pay rate template (that would have otherwise applied to the employee had they not been on an annualised wage arrangement).

 The added benefit of using the rules tester is the ultimate transparency provided to the employer and employee.
 How?
 The results will include a list of the specific rules activated by each timesheet and clarifying how the timesheet cost was determined.
 Upon completing this audit, employers can then easily compare the results to what the employee was actually paid using our extensive suite of payroll reports.